georapbox/js-utils/packages/is/isArray/README.md

 <a name="isArray"></a>

 ## isArray(value) ⇒ <code>Boolean</code>
-Checks if 'value' is array.
+Checks if a value is array.

 **Returns**: <code>Boolean</code> - True if array, else false.